gasparka/thesis/docs/3_synthesis.rst

     Synthesis result of :numref:`mac-parallel` (Intel Quartus RTL viewer)

 Multiple clock domains can be easily supported by updating registers at different clock edges.
-By reusing the parallel MAC's example, consider that MAC_0 and MAC_1  are specified to work in different clock domain.
+By reusing the parallel MACs example, consider that MAC_0 and MAC_1 are specified to work in different clock domains.
-For this only the top level process must be modified (:numref:`mac-parallel-clocks`), rest of the code stays the same.
+For this, only the top level process must be modified (:numref:`mac-parallel-clocks`), the rest of the code remains the same.

 .. code-block:: vhdl
     :caption: Top-level for multiple clocks, in OOP-style VHDL